 2) Pioneer Ministers

-In addition to the Fresh Expressions, the Diocese has also deployed 4 full time Pioneer Ministers who are licensed to Bishops Mission Orders.
+In addition to the Fresh Expressions, the Diocese has also deployed a number of full time Pioneer Ministers who are licensed to Bishops Mission Orders.
 These Pioneers are exploring new ways of building churches and developing Christian community and mission.
-They are:
+Some examples of these projects are:

 The Order of the Black Sheep, a new missional community based in Chesterfield, led by Revd Mark Broomhead (see the OBS website).